syncfusion-content/fileformat-docs/File-Formats/XlsIO/Migration-from-Office-Automation-to-Syncfusion-XlsIO/Add-Comments-in-Excel.md

 # Add Comments in Excel

-You can add comments in Excel in order to give feedback about the content of a cell.
+You can add comments in Excel to give feedback about the content of a cell.
 A red triangle in the upper-right corner of a cell indicates comment.
 By default, a comment can be seen only when you hover over the cell that contains the comment.

 The following code shows how to add a comment with text to a cell using Interop and XlsIO for .NET.